FoodShare program expected to donate 5,894,775 pounds of ready-to-eat food each year in LA County

-True to Starbucks mission to “act with courage, challenge the status quo and find new ways to grow our company and each other,” Starbucks partners (employees) advocated for a program that would allow stores to donate good, unsold food and distribute it to people facing hunger in communities across the U.S. In response to this call for action, working with Feeding America®, Starbucks invested in research and quality assurance testing to develop a program to safely donate nourishing, ready-to-eat meals to the 1 in 8 Americans who struggle with hunger.
+True to Starbucks mission to “act with courage, challenge the status quo and find new ways to grow our company and each other,” Starbucks partners (employees) advocated for a program that would allow stores to donate good, unsold food and distribute it to people facing hunger in communities across the U.S. In response to this call for action, working with Feeding America®, Starbucks invested in research and quality assurance testing to develop a program to safely donate nourishing, ready-to-eat meals to those who struggle with hunger.

-In Los Angeles County alone, 1.4 million people (and 1 in 4 children) don’t know where they will find their next meal.
-People who face hunger live in our community — our neighbors, our co-workers and our friends, yet their struggles are often unseen.
+In Los Angeles County alone, 2 million people (and 1 in 4 children) may not know where they will find their next meal.
+People who face hunger live in our community, yet their struggles are often unseen.